RapotOR/ConsoleBundle/README.md

             toolbar: true  # display the toolbar in the current application ; to be disabled to use it in a third application.
             local: true   # add the current application to list of available apps ; if false, the current application is excluded.
             all: false   # will add all apps with a console available without using `apps` in configuration.
+            env: %kernel.environment% #the env used for the kernel setup
             apps: #  use this to have a well defined list.
                 - app
                 - symfony-standard